olik30/k30-physics-mcq-trainer/docs/feedback-playbook.md

 ## 6. After feedback

 - Decisions feed the next automated loop:
-  1. `needs-work` / `reject` items get regenerated or hand-edited.
+  1. `needs-work` / `reject` entries are held in `data/filtered/refresh_holdback.jsonl` for regeneration.
-  2. Newly-approved items roll into the training dataset.
+  2. Approved items (with your confirmed answer index) are written to `data/filtered/refresh_approved.jsonl` and merged into the next training set.
   3. The evaluation suite (`scripts/eval.py`) is re-run to track progress.
 - No manual editing of JSON files is required; stick to the CLI log unless you’re doing deep fixes.